aviupadhyayula/wbl/README.md

 ## map_routes.py

 Converts a Dialogflow agent's dialog taxonomy to an easily-viewable Excel spreadsheet.
 Works by using Google's [Dialogflow CX Python client](https://googleapis.dev/python/dialogflow-cx/latest/index.html) to scrape an agent's pages in a particular flow.
-It then creates a table of contents, with each route filed under a page.
-Viewing a route's page reveals the route's trigger (either its intent's training phrases, or its activation condition) and the agent's dialog responses.

 ### To use:
 - Download a credentials file from the Google Cloud Platform console.